fluentribbon/Fluent.Ribbon/README.md

 This project was previously hosted on [CodePlex](https://fluent.codeplex.com/).

-Fluent Ribbon Control Suite is a library that implements an Office-like (Microsoft&reg; Office Fluent&trade; user interface) for the Windows Presentation Foundation (WPF).
+Fluent Ribbon Control Suite is a library that implements an Office-like user interface for the Windows Presentation Foundation (WPF).
 It provides well-customized controls such as RibbonTabControl, Backstage, Gallery, QuickAccessToolbar, ScreenTip and so on.
 It is bundled with the most up-to-date Office 2010, Office 2013 and Windows 8 styles.

 ![Fluent.png](https://raw.githubusercontent.com/fluentribbon/Fluent.Ribbon/master/Images/Fluent.png)